 Angela Thirkell book summaries by Amalia Angeloni Jacobucci.
 If you haven’t read the book, be aware that these are not reviews, these are summaries, and plot details are revealed.
 But if you are trying to remember which engagements happened where, this is for you!
+There are also book summaries in Pate’s Dictionary.

 High Rising by Angela Thirkell (1933)